David S. Mack: Metropolitan Transportation Authority

-Philanthropy
+Mack was reappointed to the MTA board in 2019 as the representative for Nassau County.
+In 2022, the MTA took away placards from MTA board members which had allowed them to park anywhere in the city legally.
+This led Mack to throw a tantrum.
+After losing his placard, Mack began voting against MTA plans for congestion pricing in New York City, which had been in the works since 2019.

+Personal life

 Mack has donated to scholarships and capital programs at his alma-mater, Hofstra University.
 The David S. Mack Sports and Exhibition Complex, the Sondra and David S. Mack Student Center and Mack Hall are named in his honor.

 Mack and his wife Sondra also make charitable donations through the David and Sondra Mack Foundation and are members of the Jewish Federation of Palm Beach County.